 - SMATV.
-Additional competition is posed by SMATV systems serving multiple dwelling units ("MDUs") such as condominiums, apartment complexes, and private residential communities.
+Additional competition is posed by satellite master antenna television ("SMATV") systems serving multiple dwelling units ("MDUs") such as condominiums, apartment complexes, and private residential communities.
 These private cable systems may enter into exclusive agreements with such MDUs, which may preclude operators of franchise systems from serving residents of such private complexes, although certain states mandate that franchised cable operators have access to MDUs.
 Due to the widespread availability of satellite earth stations, such private cable systems can offer both improved reception of local television stations and many of the same satellite-delivered program services which are offered by cable systems.
-SMATV systems currently benefit from operating advantages not available to franchised cable systems, including fewer regulatory burdens and no requirement to service low density or economically depressed communities.
-It is possible that, as a result of the expansion under the 1996 Telecom Act of the scope of entities which are exempt from regulation as "cable systems," some SMATV systems previously regulated as "cable systems" are now exempt from regulation under the Communications Act (including regulation under the Cable Acts).
+SMATV systems currently benefit operating advantages not available to franchised cable systems, including fewer regulatory burdens and no requirement to service low density or economically depressed communities.
+It is possible that, as a result of the expansion under the 1996 Telecom Act of the scope of entities which are exempt from regulation as "cable systems," some SMATV systems previously regulated as "cable systems" are now exempt from regulation under the Communications Act of 1934 (the "Communications Act") as well as regulation under the Cable Communications Policy Act of 1984 (the "1984 Cable Act") and the Cable Television Consumer Protection and Competition Act of 1992 (the "1992 Cable Act" and, together with the 1984 Cable Act, the "Cable Acts").
 Exemption from regulation may provide a competitive advantage to certain of our current and potential competitors.